EdwinFdoGarcia/Voice-IP-telecommunications-architecture/README.md

 VOICE IP telecommunications architecture.
-We unify all our offices with a unique phone number +5715800030 from Twilio.com, a PBX managed by Asterix in the Amazon cloud
+We unify all our offices with a unique phone number +5715800030 from Twilio.com, a PBX managed by FreePBX and Asterix in the Amazon cloud EC2

 **Used platforms:**
 AWS of course!